-- Fish are full of healthy nutrients and are an important part of a balanced diet, particularly for pregnant and breastfeeding women.
+- Fish is full of healthy nutrients and is an important part of a balanced diet, particularly for pregnant and breastfeeding women.

-- Fish contain Omega-3 fatty acids, which are vital for the development of the nervous system in unborn babies and young children, as well as iodine and vitamin B12.
+- Fish contains Omega-3 fatty acids, which are vital for the development of the nervous system in unborn babies and young children, as well as iodine and vitamin B12.